James Conner Player Prop Bets for NFL Week 7 | Arizona vs. Houston 10/24/2021

 Matchup vs. Houston

-- Against the Texans, Conner has notched 109 rushing yards in his one career matchup, 52.5 more yards than his over/under in Sunday's game.
+- Conner recorded 109 rushing yards in his only career matchup against the Texans, 52.5 more yards than his over/under in Sunday's game.

-- Conner ran for a touchdown in that contest against the Texans.
+- Conner ran for a touchdown in that game against the Texans.

-- The Texans have the NFL's 31st-ranked defense against the run, giving up 141.3 yards per game.
+- The Texans have the NFL's 31st-ranked defense against the run, surrendering 141.3 yards per game.

-- This season the Texans have conceded 11 rushing TDs.
-They are ranked 32nd in the league in that category.
+- The Texans have conceded 11 rushing touchdowns, 32nd in the NFL.

 Recent Performances

-- In last week's matchup against the Browns, Conner carried the ball 16 times for 71 yards (4.4 yards per attempt).
+- Against the Browns last week, Conner rushed 16 times for 71 yards (4.4 yards per carry).

-- During his last three games, Conner has rushed for 150 yards (50.0 per game) on 44 carries with three touchdowns.
+- Conner has 150 yards on 44 carries (50.0 ypg) with three rushing touchdowns during his last three games.

 Conner's Arizona Teammates